-Takeda's management mission is to "strive towards better health for patients worldwide through leading innovation in medicine."
-In line with this mission, Takeda is working to establish a management framework befitting a world-class pharmaceutical company that operates globally.
-We are strengthening internal control, including rigorous compliance, and establishing a structure to facilitate rapid decision-making that is sound and transparent.
+Takeda's management mission is to "strive towards better health for people worldwide through leading innovation in medicine."
+In line with this mission, Takeda is working to establish a management framework befitting a world-class pharmaceutical company that operates on a global scale.
+We are strengthening internal controls, including rigorous compliance and risk management, and establishing a structure to facilitate rapid decision-making that is sound and transparent.
 Through these initiatives, we will further enhance our corporate governance, thereby maximizing corporate value.

-The Company has also established a Global Leadership Committee, composed mainly of internal directors, which responds to the global business risks that have accompanied expansion of the scope of business.
-Global Leadership Committee plays a role as a system for deliberating and decision making on the important issues facing the Takeda Group, from an optimal company-wide perspective.
+Takeda has also established a Global Leadership Committee, composed mainly of internal directors, which responds to the global business risks that have accompanied the expansion of the scope of our business.
+The Global Leadership Committee assembles to deliberate and make decisions on the important issues facing the Group, from an optimal company-wide perspective.

 Takeda has given its Board of Directors the primary functions of observing and overseeing business execution as well as decision-making for company management.
-The Board of Directors consists of nine directors, and meets once per month in principle to make resolutions and receive reports on important matters regarding management.
+The Board of Directors consists of ten directors (all male), seven Japanese and three non-Japanese, including three outside directors, and meets in principle once per month to make resolutions and receive reports on important matters regarding management.

 Furthermore, a Nomination Committee and a Compensation Committee have been established as advisory bodies to the Board of Directors.
-The committees are each chaired by a non-executive director.
+Each Committee consists of 1 Outside Director as a Chairman, 1 Outside Auditor and 1 Internal Director.
 Together, the committees serve to ensure transparency and objectivity in decision-making processes and results relating to personnel matters for internal directors (appropriate standards and procedures for appointment and reappointment, and having and administering appropriate succession plans) and to the compensation system (appropriate levels of compensation for the directors, appropriate performance targets within the director bonus system, and appropriate bonuses based on business results).

-Any risks we may face in the course of global business operations are managed by the personnel responsible for risk management in the key organizations within the relevant domain.
+Any risks we may face in the course of global business operations are managed by the personnel responsible for risk management in each organization within the relevant domain.
 We therefore have set a system in place to prevent or mitigate risks, according to their degree and nature.

 Furthermore, based on the "Takeda Group's Management Policy" and the "Management Policy for Affiliated Companies," we work to clarify the roles and responsibilities of all Group companies.
 We ensure compliance and appropriate business operations through implementation of periodic internal audits and the Control Self Assessment (CSA) program*.